-Actuarial Methods
+Actuarial methods

-Policy liabilities have been calculated in accordance with relevant actuarial guidance issued by the Australian Prudential Regulation Authority under the Life Insurance Act 1995.
+Policy liabilities have been calculated in accordance with relevant actuarial guidance issued by APRA under the Life Insurance Act 1995.
 Policy liabilities are based on a systematic release of planned margins as services are provided to policyholders and premiums are received.